Project Links

 Whiskeytown National Recreation Area » Whiskeytown Environmental School Rebuild

-The proposed action will allow for expanded educational programming at WES from daytime only to week-long overnight.
-Specifically, the cabins destroyed in 2018 by the Carr Fire as well as other features of the campus will be rebuilt and brought up to safety, health, and environmental code.
+This EA evaluated the potential environmental impacts to resources by proposing two alternatives to the rebuilding of the Whiskeytown Environmental School, an action alternative (preferred) and a no-action alternative.
+The proposed action, or preferred alternative, would rebuild the school campus, allowing for expanded educational programming at WES from daytime only to week-long residential programs.
+Specifically, the cabins destroyed in 2018 by the Carr Fire as well as other features of the campus would be rebuilt and brought up to safety, health, and environmental code.
+An analysis of the two alternatives and their potential impacts to the environment were presented in the EA.

-The residential outdoor school will use concrete building materials to the greatest extent possible and be made into a model of environmental sustainability and climate resilience deep into the 21st Century.
-Additionally, an administrative building including camp office at the entrance to the school will greatly enhance student safety and site security.
-Site flow and accessibility will also be improved.
+The selected action meets the purpose and need for action by rebuilding the buildings and infrastructure of WES to create an educational school and campus that can host overnight educational programs, while meeting modern safety and sustainability standards.
+The residential outdoor school would use concrete building materials to the greatest extent possible and be made into a model of environmental sustainability and climate resilience deep into the 21st Century.
+Additionally, an administrative building including camp office at the entrance to the school would greatly enhance student safety and site security.
+Site flow and accessibility would also be improved.

 For questions, please contact the National Park Service Pacific West Region's Public Affairs Office at PWR_Public_Affairs@nps.gov